alpha-wolf-jin/Ansible-Event-Driven-Monitor/README.md

 - monitor the rpm installed
 - once the blocked rpm is detected, remove it

-Use kafka event, Event-Driven Ansible and Ansible Rulebooks to demo
+**Solution**

-Solution:
+Use kafka event, Event-Driven Ansible and Ansible Rulebooks
 - use apach kafka to monior the log file /var/log/dnf.log and generate the event for each new line from this log file
 - use Event-Driven Ansible and Ansible Rulebooks to detect the blocked rpm.
 Once find it, remove it.